realitix/openstack-lustre/cinder-lustre-spec.md

 ### Location

-The Lustre tests will be developed in the Python module `cinder/tests/unit/volume/drivers/test_lustre.py` in order to respect the Cinder conventions.
+The Lustre tests will be developed in the Python module `cinder/tests/unit/volume/drivers/test_lustre.py` in order to respect Cinder conventions.
-The class will be named `LustreDriverTestCase`.
+This class will be named `LustreDriverTestCase`.

 ### Tests

-The goal is to provide a maximum of tests.
+The goal is to provide a large test coverage.
-Here example of tests we will implement:
+Here are examples of test we will implement:

 - Test local path common use case
 - Test mount common use case